gatsbyjs/gatsby/docs/docs/gatsby-link.md

   lessonTitle="Navigate to a New Page Programmatically in Gatsby" />

 Sometimes you need to navigate to pages programmatically, such as during form submissions.
-In these cases, `Link` won’t work.
+In these cases, `Link` won't work.

 _**Note:** `navigate` was previously named `navigateTo`. `navigateTo` is deprecated in Gatsby v2 and will be removed in the next major release._